Drugs and substances

 Ballymena is a County Antrim market town that has felt the loss of major manufacturing employers keenly in recent years.
 Insecure work, money pressure and the distance from Belfast all shape what people here carry, often behind a quiet, get-on-with-it culture.

-In a settled, well-kept town where people tend to know one another, there can be a quiet pressure to look as though everything is fine.
-Online counselling keeps the whole thing private, with nobody to pass in a waiting room.
+In a close-knit town where people tend to know one another, online keeps support entirely private, with nobody to pass in a waiting room.

-What I help with
+Book a free 15-minute callWhat I help with

 Confidential support for any kind of substance use.